Cheng-Cheng2/BTR-CE/README.md

 This code repository is for our paper "Typed Markers and Context for clinical for Clinical Temporal Relation Extraction"

 ## Data preprocess
-refer to the `readme.sh` in `preprocess` for running the data preprocessing pipeline for i2b2.
+Refer to the `readme.sh` in `preprocess` for running the data preprocessing pipeline for i2b2.

 ## Train the model
 To reproduce the best result for I2B2 in the paper run: